Hotmoka/hotmoka/README.md

 In other words, we would like to publish _any_
 Hotmoka node as a service, accessible through the internet.
 This will be the subject of [Hotmoka Services](#hotmoka-services).
-Conversely, once a Hotmoka node has been published at some URL, say `http://my.company.com`, it will be accessible through some network API, through the SOAP or REST protocol, and also through websockets, for subscription to events.
+Conversely, once a Hotmoka node has been published at some URI, say `ws://my.company.com`, it will be accessible through some network API, through the SOAP or REST protocol, and also through websockets, for subscription to events.
 This complexity might make it awkward, for a programmer, to use the published node.
 In that case, we can create an instance of `Node` that operates as